Example 16 – Greg Koukl on Why Jesus Spoke in Parables

 So, we ought not interpret “it is given” as some divine decree of election, as if God has chosen to enlighten some and to darken the minds of others.”
 [6]

 Hence, there are sound exegetical interpretations of the text that do not lead us into incoherence.
 Given a hermeneutic that values coherence as an essential indicator of valid exegesis, interpretations like those offered by Calvinists that do not value coherence and must dismiss their incoherence as a “mystery” or a “tension” are not likely to be valid interpretations of the text.
-Calvinism’s determinism inevitably produces incoherence, inconsistency and contradictions with the Scriptural worldview of genuine contingency and human freedom and responsibility.
+Calvinism’s determinism inevitably produces incoherence, inconsistency, and contradictions with the Biblical worldview of genuine contingency, human freedom, and responsibility.
+Koukl’s response to his questioner was not satisfactory.

 [2] Compare how Koukl fails to reason about Scripture here with his clear affirmation of the necessity of the use of reason in biblical interpretation in “Chapter 7 – The Indispensability of Reason and Logic in Biblical Interpretation” in the section “Confusing Reason or Rationalism.”